Korea

 The 4.19 Democratic Uprising in South Korea

-Through the eyes of an American boy in Seoul In 1960, I was living in Seoul, where my father was working for a religious organization that distributed relief aid in postwar South Korea.
-During the presidential elections of March 1960,…
+Through the eyes of an American boy in Seoul In 1960, I was living in Seoul, where my father was working for Church World Service, a Protestant-financed organization that distributed relief aid in postwar South Korea.
+During the presidential elections…

 Coming soon – Intel Biz News